Article by Angela Haldane

 Raynaud’s disease affects 5-30 percent of the population of Western nations.
 It is five times more prevalent in women than in men, and 18 to 30-year-olds are the most commonly affected.

 Practical measures to overcome this would be to exercise daily to promote peripheral circulation.
-To your partner’s teapot or hot drinks add some chopped ginger root, which has a warming circulatory effect.
+Add to the teapot or hot drinks add some chopped ginger root, which has a warming circulatory effect.
 Eat curries made with chilli for dinner; these can also stimulate circulation.

 Or try this bushman’s remedy: mix a pinch of chilli powder with talcum powder and wear it in your socks.
 This was used to offset chilblains and frostbite.